 A Gift in your Will to Anglicare Victoria, whether it be a fixed asset, a set amount, or a percentage of your estate, could offer vital support to children and families.
 Such gifts allow us to continue our essential work across Melbourne and throughout Victoria.
 They offer a unique way to provide for the causes and ideals that have been important in your life.
 Through a Gift in your Will, you can ensure that vulnerable children, young people and families will continue to have access to life-changing support and opportunities.

-Leaving a Gift in your Will is easy and anyone can organise to include a bequest or gift in their Will.
+Leaving a Gift in your Will is easy, and anyone can do it.

-“I have been associated with Anglicare Victoria for many years as their Bequest Ambassador and I can tell you that leaving a Gift in your Will is a wonderful way to support their great work with disadvantaged Victorian children, young people and young families.
+“I have been associated with Anglicare Victoria for many years as their Gifts in Wills Ambassador and I can tell you that leaving a Gift in your Will is a wonderful way to support their great work with disadvantaged Victorian children, young people and young families.
 They really do make a difference to people’s lives.